 I’m glad we chose to walk down instead of taking the funicular because I was able to get some pictures of Hallstatt from above.

-The Town of Hallstatt- History and Our Mixed Impressions
+Getting to Know Hallstatt- History and Our Mixed Impressions

 People have lived in Hallstatt for thousands of years.
 When Rome was just a village, Hallstatt was already a thriving community.
 The town’s prosperity came from salt mining, which began in the middle of the Bronze Age, continued through Roman times, and was revived in the 14th century.